 Consider starting with our:

-Through Recognition of Prior Learning (RPL), you may be able to get formal credit if you have completed a university or technical institute course that closely matches the level and content of an AUT paper.
+Through Recognition of Prior Learning (RPL), you may be able to get formal credit if you have completed a university or technical institute course that closely matches the level and content of an AUT course.
 You normally need to have completed this course within the last five years.
-If you have a variety of learning and experience (for example professional development workshops and work experience) that matches the learning within the paper, you may be able to apply for non-formal credit.
+If you have a variety of learning and experience (for example professional development workshops and work experience) that matches the learning within the course, you may be able to apply for non-formal credit.

 Your first year introduces you to Māori media studies, helping you develop media production skills from a kaupapa Māori perspective.

 You develop your teamwork skills by creating a film, including producing, directing, editing and post-production with a strong Māori or indigenous theme.

 In Year 3, you focus on developing research techniques and advanced technical skills in preparation for your workplace experience (the Work Integrated Learning course) in your last semester.

 Your workplace experience is a great opportunity to apply the knowledge and theory you’ve learnt in the classroom.

 In addition to the above courses you also need to undertake electives.
 We encourage you to choose Māori development and te reo Māori courses for your electives, as they cover skills that are crucial for a career in Māori media.

 Add an additional major or a minor to your bachelor’s degree and study another area that interests you.
 You can choose from a wide range of additional majors or minors.